opentelekomcloud-docs/cloud-create/umn/source/index.rst

 **4. Save and share your work**

-Turn your customized app into a private template for your team, or publish it publicly on Open Telekom Cloud so others can benefit from your expertise.
+Turn your customized app into a private template for your team, or publish it publicly on T-Cloud Public so others can benefit from your expertise.

 .. figure:: /_static/images/features/overview.png
   :width: 1000